 Indeed, the story of the Nation as inscribed in our publication, The Birth of a Nation, is synonymous to the story of Kenya and that of the region.
-However, such celebratory occasions present a great opportunity to reflect on the dream of our Founder His Highness the Aga Khan, a very young man then, had when he ventured into media in 1959 when Kenya was under the yoke of British Colonial rule.
-The pre-colonial era, particularly the late 50's and early 60's, was a key and pivotal moment for Kenya as she was approaching her independence.
+However, such celebratory occasions present a great opportunity to reflect on the dream of our Founder His Highness the Aga Khan, a very young man then, when he ventured into media in 1959 when Kenya was under the yoke of British Colonial rule.
+The pre-colonial era, moment for Kenya as she was approaching her independence.
 His Highness the Aga Khan envisioned the establishment of a nationalist platform where indigenous African voices could be heard and authentic nationalist stories told from an African perspective.
 NMG was founded on the bedrock of a set of core values to espouse independent voices, diversity and freedom of expression.
 Central to these values and the purpose for our establishment, was a mission to be a trusted partner to emerging African democracies, a champion of the ordinary person in his/her interaction with the government of the day, a voice for the rule of law and respect for human rights, and a strong advocate for free market economies.
 This mission has remained unchanged over the years.